UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/04-faceting-and-filtering.md

 >* How many records are in the dataset?
 >* How many columns are in the dataset?
 >* Does your computer display non-Latin character sets? (hint: sort by title)
->* What is the most common amount for an Author Publishing Charge?
+>* What is the most common amount for an Author Publishing Charge (USD)?
 >
 >>## Solution
 >> 1. Open or navigate to your 'DOAJ big csv' project
 >> 2. The number of records is displayed prominently on the project's main screen
 >>  ![Number of records](../assets/img/num-records.png)
 >> 3. This is actually a bit of a trick question.
-Move a column to the end to get a count of columns.
+As much as we like OpenRefine, the tool does not easily display the number of attributes associated with each case in the dataset.
+You have to move to the end of the spreadsheet to get a total count of columns.
 >> 4. If you sort your records by title, then go to the LAST page of records, you will see non-Latin characters.
+When you have too many choices, click on the number to open a separate panel and make it easier to visualize the various choices.
 >> 5. Create a text facet, then sort by count.
-The most common APC amount is 1000.
-But 1000 what?
+The most common APC amount is 1000 dollars.
 >{: .solution}
 {: .challenge}